raylutz/daffodil/README.md

 Thus, Pydf is a compromise.
 It is not as wasteful as commonly used lod for such tables, and is a good choice when rapid appends, inserts, row-based operations, and other mutation is required.
 It also provides row and column operations using \[row, col] indexes, where each can be slices or column names.
+This type of indexing is syntactically similar to what is offered by Pandas and Polars, but Pydf has almost no constraints on the data in the array, includign mixed types in columns, other objects, and even entire Pydf arrays.

 ## Supports incremental appends

-Pydf can append one or more rows, cols or another Pydf object extremely quickly, because it leverages Python's data referencing approach.
-If 'use_copy' is True, then a new deep copy is also made of the data, but this can be largely avoided in most data manipulation pipelines.
+Pydf can append one or more rows, cols or concatenate with another Pydf object extremely quickly, because it leverages Python's data referencing approach.
+Although the 'use_copy' option is provided where a new deep copy is made, this can be largely avoided in most data manipulation pipelines.
 When the data can be used without copying, then this will minimize overhead.

-A lod is an easy to use data structure that mimics a 2-D array but it is expensive in space (3x larger than Pydf object) because the field names are repeated for each row.
+A lod is an easy to use data structure that mimics a 2-D array and is commonly found in Python code, but it is expensive in space (3x larger than Pydf object) because the field names are repeated for each row.
 Also, it does not offer array manipulation primitives, convenient markdown reporting tools, and other features offered by Pydf.

 ## Column names

-Similar to Pandas and other dataframe concepts, Pydf has a separate set of column names that can be optionally used to name the columns.
-This is organized internally as a Python dictionary (hd) for fast column lookups by name.
+Similar to Pandas and other dataframe concepts, Daffodil has a separate set of column names that can be optionally used to name the columns.
+This is organized internally as a Python dictionary (hd -- header dict) for fast column lookups by name.
 Column names must be hashable, and other than that, there are no firm restrictions.
 However, to use the interface with SQLite, avoid using the double underscore "__" in the names, which is used to allow arbitrary names in SQLite.

 When reading CSV files, the header is normally taken from the first (non-comment) line.
 If "user_format" is specified on reading csv files, the csv data will be pre-processed and "comment" lines starting with # are removed.

 In some cases, you may be working with CSV files without a header of column names.
-Set noheader=True to avoid capturing the column names from the header line from csv input, and then column names will not be defined.
+Setting noheader=True avoids capturing the column names from the header line from csv input, and then column names will not be defined.

 When column names are taken from first (non-comment) line, they must exist (not be blank) and must be unique.